19 min read

 Recent Success: We secured O-1A approval for an international attorney specializing in complex international legal disputes and arbitration cases, including handling significant legal battles for Russia’s largest petrochemical company and playing a key role in $50 billion arbitral award litigation.

-Strategic Advantage: While officially non-immigrant, O-1 has a greater degree of flexibility regarding intent in practice than many other non-immigrant visas.
+Strategic Advantage: While officially non-immigrant, the O-1 allows more flexibility regarding dual intent than many other non-immigrant visas in practice.
 Many O-1 holders successfully transition to green cards through EB-1A or EB-2 NIW categories.
 The unlimited extensions make O-1 a viable long-term option for continued projects.

 L-1 Visa: Intracompany Transfer for Multinational Companies